funny-falcon/inmemory_kv/README.md

 It doesn't participate in GC and not encounted in.
 It uses `malloc` for simplicity.

-If you do not clone and not mutate it in a fork, than it is as fork-frienly as your malloc is.
+If you do not clone and not mutate it in a fork, than it is as fork-friendly as your malloc is.

 It is not thread-safe, so protect it by you self. (builtin hash is also not thread-safe)